-Sombath Somphone was last seen in Vientiane on the evening of Saturday 15th December when he was driving home in his jeep.
-His family and friends immediately contacted the police, visited hospitals, and informed embassies, but nobody knew where Sombath had gone.
+Sombath Somphone was last seen in Vientiane on the evening of Saturday, 15 December 2012 when he was driving home in his jeep.

 Two days later, CCTV footage became available that showed Sombath being stopped by police and then abducted.
 The video can be seen here.